 The ceremony of Sadeh has been described in historical books with some varieties in different cities and villages.
 In Kerman before the sunset two Zoroastrian Priests lit the huge pile of bushes that have been gathered for this purpose as they are singing Zoroastrian prayers and when the entire pile is fired up people hold hands, circle around the fire, and sing anthems and prayers special to this day and event.
 And as the fire becomes smaller youths jump over it.

 Another reason to celebrate this day is because most of cold winter days are passed now.
 As a symbol of bringing warmth back to the farm lands, farmers take the ashes of Sadeh fire and spring it on their farm lands and plantations.

 Sadeh has survived long centuries and many invasions by Mongols, Afghans, and Arabs.
-It is a valuable ceremony among all Iranians and symbolizes friendship and affection in a society.
+It is a valuable ceremony among all Iranians.
 Today everyone regardless of their religious beliefs celebrates Sadeh to value the spirit of God.